Current Deakin Students

 Or any unit(s) not previously studied as listed in the Graduate Certificate of Professional Accounting.

-Other postgraduate units may be taken subject to the approval of the Course Director.
+Or other postgraduate units with prior written approval of the Course Director.

 * MPM701A is a Start Anytime unit